ncihtan/htan_missing_manual/faq.md

 ### Is there temporal data?

 There are a few different types of temporal data, e.g., precancerous vs cancerous tumors, primary vs metastatic tumor samples, as well as a patient's longitudinal treatment and diagnosis information.
 The former can be found by search for specific biospecimens.
-The latter can now be explored per atlas in the longitudinal data section of the [HTAN Data Submission Dashboard](https://htan_dashboard.surge.sh/), as well as on [cBioPortal for the OHSU breast cancer dataset](https://www.cbioportal.org/patient?studyId=brca_hta9_htan_2022&caseId=HTA9_1#navCaseIds=brca_hta9_htan_2022:HTA9_1).
+The latter can now be explored on [cBioPortal for the OHSU breast cancer dataset](https://www.cbioportal.org/patient?studyId=brca_hta9_htan_2022&caseId=HTA9_1#navCaseIds=brca_hta9_htan_2022:HTA9_1).
 We are working on improving the search and filter capabilities for temporal data on the HTAN Portal.

 ### How can I contact the HTAN team for additional questions?